Compare two cars

 Verdict

-Mitsubishi appears just a bit more reliable, although the difference is truly marginal.
+Mitsubishi is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Pathfinder offers much better overall protection, which launches it ahead of the other contender.
-It all continues in the same direction, with Nissan being considerably quicker, thus putting more smile on driver's face.
+When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
 Fuel consumption is more or less the same.
-It's not difficult to say then that if I'd need to make a choice, it would definitely be the Nissan.
+It's really tough to make a final decision here, but if I'd need to, I'd say Nissan.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
 Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.